PoorPeer/LLM-Language-Games/README.md

-Eight games were developed and a ninth game "bad rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most.
+Eight games were developed and a ninth game "bad rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most (confirmed).

 The Large Language Models used in the test suite were GPT-4, Claude Opus, Cohere R+, and Gemini Pro.